zsiki/ls/doc/source/usersguide.rst

 You can calculate the horizontal coordinates of a station from directions and distances using the least squares method.

-To calculate resection do the followings
+To calculate free station do the followings

 #.
 Click on the Single Point Calculations icon in the toolbar to open the *Single Point Calculation* dialog..
 #.
 Select the Free Station from the *Calculation* group.
 #.
 Select the station id from the *Station (1)* list.
 #.
 The Target Points list is filled automatically.
-The list contains the known points, which were measured from the station.
+The list contains the known points, which were measured from the selected station.
 You can calculate the coordinates of one station at a time.
 #.
 Add two or more points to the Used Points list which will be used for calculation.
 If you would like to correct, use the *Remove* button.
 #.
 Click on the *Calculate* button.
 #.
 Results of calculation is displayed automatically in the result widget and sent to the log file.